enisnazif/battleships/README.md

 After this time, your move will time out and you will lose either the game or the chance to make a shot that round

-- Please play nicely!
+- Please play nicely! any obvious attempts to break the game engine will be disqualified

 ## Submitting your bot

-In order to submit your bot, simply make a pull request to `man.battleships` containing your implemented `Bot` in the `man/battleships/bots` directory containing your implemented `Bot`.
+In order to submit your bot, simply make a pull request to `man.battleships` containing your implemented `Bot` in the `man.battleships/bots` directory containing your implemented `Bot`.
-Ensure that your python file and implemented `Bot` class have the same name.
+Ensure that your Python file and implemented `Bot` class have the same name.

 Good Luck!